 One of the first things you might think about after you’re charged with driving under the influence (DUI) is what the penalties will be.
 Most states will charge you an administrative fine, you might have to spend time in jail, and often you’ll be asked to attend a drug and alcohol education course.
 In states with all offender or multiple offender ignition interlock laws, you’ll also be asked to pay for and maintain an ignition interlock in your vehicle.

 In 2006, Mothers Against Drunk Driving (MADD) came out in support of ignition interlocks for all convicted drunk drivers as part of their Campaign to Eliminate Drunk Driving.
 Because ignition interlock laws vary, some states will provide an interim license and give you a time period during which you need to install your ignition interlock.
 Other states require the device to be installed in your vehicle immediately upon a DUI conviction.
-Whether you have a set period of time or you need to obtain your ignition interlock as soon as possible, just contact Guardian Interlock and they can provide a fast, easy ignition interlock installation.
+Whether you have a set period of time or you need to obtain your ignition interlock as soon as possible, just contact Guardian Interlock and they can provide a fast, easy ignition interlock device installation.

 The offender must pay all costs associated with the ignition interlock.
 Although the cost will vary according to state, MADD estimates it costs approximately $70 to $150 to install and around $60 to $80 per month for device monitoring and calibration.